Terms and Conditions

 Before we can process a subscription or donation, you must provide us with correct details of the following:

-1. the recipient Not for profit (this will often be pre-selected for you if you choose to make a donation through a part of the Younify CIC website that is designated to that Not for profit).
-As some Not for profits can have similar names, it is your responsibility to check that you are actually donating to your chosen Not for profit;
+1. the recipient good cause (this will often be pre-selected for you if you choose to make a donation through a part of the Younify CIC website that is designated to that good cause).
+As some Good causes can have similar names, it is your responsibility to check that you are actually donating to your chosen good cause;

 2. your name and email address; and